Shehariyar-F-S/Migrants-Rights-Guidance-Platform/README.md

 ## 📧 Contact

-For questions, suggestions, or collaboration opportunities, please open an issue or reach out via [your contact method].
+For questions, suggestions, or collaboration opportunities, please open an issue or reach out via sher29.dev@gmail.com.

 ---